habibwahab/vehicle-inventory/README.md

 ### CMake ####

-CMake build files and CMakeLists.txt are included for those that wish to use CMake.
+CMake build files and CMakeLists.txt are included for users of CMake.

 ### Login ###